Research shows that microbubble contrast agents sold under the trade names Definity and Optison can cause heart-related side effects.

 Potential Definity and Optison Side Effects

-In October 2007, the FDA required GE to add a black box Optison warning and Bristol Myers a black box Definity warning to their respective products’ packaging.
+In October 2007, the FDA required GE and Bristol Myers to add a “black box” warning to their respective products’ packages.
 The substances caused severe cardiac reactions in patients, often within the first 30 minutes of injection.
 The 200 adverse reports the FDA received until then included 11 fatalities, out of which 4 occurred within that 30-minute time period.

 The black box warnings recommended that patients with high risks of pulmonary hypertension or unstable cardiopulmonary conditions be closely monitored until 30 minutes after receiving the microbubble contrast agent injection with resuscitation equipment on standby for severe cases.
 The FDA also required manufacturers to conduct clinical studies on the contrast agents.